-A while ago we set out to ask Paris Insiders Guide readers what they liked best about our city.
-So we created Parisopoly, taking readers on a virtual trip around the city and letting them pick some of their very favourite things.
+Some years ago we set out to ask Paris Insiders Guide readers what they liked best about our city.
+So we created Parisopoly, taking readers on a virtual trip around the city and letting them pick some of their very favorite things.
 Here's what they said —

 Top Ten Lists

 • 10 Tips for Visiting Paris…